Édouard Glissant

 Édouard Glissant (/fr/; 21 September 1928 - 3 February 2011) was a French writer, poet, philosopher, and literary critic from Martinique.
-He remains an influential figure in Caribbean thought and cultural commentary as well as within multiple Francophone literary canons.

-His seminal work Poetics of Relation has been used by scholars across the world to understand the rapid transformation of a multicultural world.
+He remains an influential and celebrated figure in Caribbean thought and cultural commentary as well as within multiple Francophone literary canons.
+His Poetics of Relation has been used by scholars to understand the rapid transformation of a multicultural world.

-Life
+Early life and education

+Édouard Glissant was born in Sainte-Marie, Martinique, and moved to Lamentin, Martinique, for primary school.
+He and other students were forbidden from speaking Creole.

+Glissant's father worked as an agricultural manager as a Géreur d’Habitation, a former slavery plantation converted into a colonial habitation.
+He learned traditional stories from sugar cane laborers when he accompanied his father during summer breaks from school.

-Édouard Glissant was born in Sainte-Marie, Martinique.
-He studied at the Lycée Schœlcher, named after the abolitionist Victor Schœlcher.
+Glissant studied at the Lycée Schœlcher, named after the abolitionist Victor Schœlcher, after being awarded a scholarship in 1938.
 Glissant left Martinique in 1946 for Paris, where he received his PhD, having studied ethnography at the Musée de l'Homme and history and philosophy at the Sorbonne.

+Career

-He published his debut novel La Lézarde in 1958, winning the Prix Renaudot, which continues to be a relevant French literary award.
+In 1958, Glissant published his debut novel La Lézarde.
+This novel won the Prix Renaudot.

-He established, with Paul Niger, the separatist Front Antillo-Guyanais pour l'Autonomie party in 1959, as a result of which Charles de Gaulle barred him from leaving France between 1961 and 1965.
+In 1959, Glissant established, with Paul Niger, the separatist Front Antillo-Guyanais pour l'Autonomie party.

+Charles de Gaulle barred Glissant from leaving France between 1961 and 1965.

-He returned to Martinique in 1965 and founded the Institut Martiniquais D'études, as well as Acoma, a social sciences publication.
+Glissant returned to Martinique in 1965.
+He founded the Institut Martiniquais D'études in 1967.
+Glissant also founded Acoma, a social sciences publication.

-Glissant divided his time among Martinique, Paris and New York; from 1995, he was Distinguished Professor of French at the CUNY Graduate Center.
+In 1981, Glissant wrote "Caribbean Discourse".
+Glissant was appointed Director and Editor-in-Chief of the UNESCO Courier.

-Before his tenure at CUNY Graduate Center, he was a professor at Louisiana State University in the Department of French and Francophone Studies from 1988 to 1993.
+From 1988 to 1993, Glissant was a professor at Louisiana State University in the Department of French and Francophone Studies.

+From 1995, Glissant was Distinguished Professor of French at the CUNY Graduate Center.

-In January 2006, Glissant was asked by Jacques Chirac to take on the presidency of a new cultural centre devoted to the history of the slave trade.
+In January 2006 Glissant was asked by Jacques Chirac to take on the presidency of a new cultural centre devoted to the history of the slave trade.
+This followed the publication of a letter written to the French Minister of the Interior following riots in Paris.
+In the letter Glissant and Patrick Chamoiseau criticized a law passed in February 2005 requiring schools to teach the "positive role of the French presence overseas".

+Death and legacy

-Glissant died in Paris, France, on 3 February 2011, at the age of 82/83.
+Glissant died in Paris, France, on 3 February 2011, at the age of 82.
 Glissant published more than 20 books during his life.

-Connections to Notable Francophone Figures

-The poet and politician Aimé Césaire was a teacher at his school during his attendance and served as a great inspiration to Gissant.

-Césaire met Léon Damas of French Guyana at Lycée Schœlcher as students, who would later also become a poet and politician.
-In Paris, France, Césaire and Damas would join with Léopold Senghor, a poet and the future first president of Senegal, to formulate and promote the concept of negritude.

-Another student at the school at that time of Glissant's attendance was Frantz Fanon, who became a significant psychiatrist and writer of post colonial theory.

-Glissant was close to two French philosophers, Félix Guattari and Gilles Deleuze, who wrote major works like Anti-Oedipus as a team.
-Glissant and was influenced by their theory of the rhizome.